PX4/PX4-user_guide/en/config/actuators.md

 ![Tilt Axis](../../assets/config/actuators/tilt_axis.png)

-### Reversible Motors
+### Bidirectional Motors

-If reversible motor(s) are used (i.e. motor spins in direction 1 for lower output range and in direction 2 for the upper half), make sure to select the **Reversible** checkbox for those motor(s).
+Some geometries require bidirectional motors (i.e. motor spins in direction 1 for lower output range and in direction 2 for the upper half).
-Also ensure the ESC is configured appropriately (e.g. 3D mode enabled for DShot ESCs, which can be achieved via [DShot commands](../peripherals/dshot.md#commands)).
+For example, ground vehicles that need to move forwards and backwards, or VTOL vehicles that have pusher motors that go in either direction.

+If bidiectional motors are required, make sure to select the **Reversible** checkbox for those motors (the option will only be displayed if relevant for the frame type).

 ![Reversible](../../assets/config/actuators/qgc_geometry_reversible.png)

+Note that you will need to also ensure that the ESC associated with bidirectional motors is configured appropriately (e.g. 3D mode enabled for DShot ESCs, which can be achieved via [DShot commands](../peripherals/dshot.md#commands)).

 ## Actuator Outputs